stanford-rc/www.sherlock.stanford.edu/src/docs/orders.md

 ## Purchasing process

-Purchasing nodes on Sherlock is usually a 5-step process:

-  1. the PI use the [order form][url_order_form] to submit an order,
-  2. SRCC requests a formal vendor quote to finalize pricing and communicate it back to the PI for approval,
-  3. SRCC submits a Stanford PO to the vendor,
-  4. SRCC takes delivery of the hardware and proceeds to its installation,
-  5. SRCC notifies the PI that their nodes are ready to be used.

-The typical delay between a PO submission to the vendor and the availability of the compute nodes to the PIs is usually between 4 and 8 weeks (global pandemic-related supply-chain disruptions notwithstanding).

 !!! warning "Minimum purchase"

     Please note that the minimum purchase is one physical server per PI group.